hamacom2004jp/cmdbox/docs/_sources/docs/cmd_web.rst.txt

     "--user_id <user ID>","required","Specify the user ID.
 Do not duplicate other users."
     "--user_name <username>","required","Specify a user name.
 Do not duplicate other users."
     "--user_pass <user password>","","Specify the user password."
-    "--user_pass_hash <hash algorithm>","","Specifies the hash algorithm for user passwords.'plain', 'md5', 'sha1', and 'sha256' can be specified."
+    "--user_pass_hash <hash algorithm>","","Specifies the hash algorithm for user passwords.'oauth2', 'plain', 'md5', 'sha1', and 'sha256' can be specified."
+    "--user_email <user email>","","Specify the user email.
+Required when `user_pass_hash` is `oauth2`."
     "--user_group <user group>","required","Specifies the groups to which the user belongs."
     "--signin_file <user list file>","","Specify a file containing users and passwords with which they can signin."